Shawn5cents/Phoney/docs/personality-config.md

 ## Overview

 Phoney's AI personality system allows you to customize how your AI assistant interacts with callers.
-Each personality is defined by a set of characteristics that influence the Google Gemini AI's responses, tone, and Google TTS voice settings.
+Each personality is defined by a set of characteristics that influence the AI's responses, tone, and OpenAI voice settings.

 ## Built-in Personalities

 ### 👔 Professional Assistant
 - **Use Case**: Corporate environments, business services
 - **Traits**: Professional, efficient, business-focused
-- **Voice**: Clear, authoritative (Google TTS: en-US-Studio-M)
+- **Voice**: Clear, authoritative (OpenAI: onyx)
 - **Example Interactions**:
   - Scheduling meetings
   - Handling customer inquiries